MacBook Neo Review: Apple's A18 Budget Mac

-Apple spent a decade telling everyone the entry point to the Mac was $999.
-The MacBook Neo, released in March 2026, blows that doorway wide open at $599.
-It is the cheapest new Mac laptop Apple has ever shipped, and it exists for one reason: to stop students, schools, and casual buyers from defaulting to a Chromebook or an iPad with a keyboard.
+Apple spent a decade telling everyone the entry point to the Mac was near four figures.
+The MacBook Neo, released in March 2026, still blows that doorway open as Apple's cheapest laptop, even after the June 2026 price reset.
+It exists for one reason: to stop students, schools, and casual buyers from defaulting to a Chromebook or an iPad with a keyboard.

 At a Glance: The Two MacBook Neo Models